AllenInstitute/bmtk/examples/point_120cells_nestml/README.md

 # 120 point neuron network

 A small network of 120 point-neurons.
-Uses PointNet and will require NEST to run.
+Neuron and synapse models are specified as NESTML models to demonstrate how to incorporate NESTML models.
+Uses PointNet and will require NEST and NESTML to run.

 ## Running: